Anim-101/Kenkyuu/Django-DBs/Django-MongoDB/ReadMe.md

 # Dockerized Django and MongoDB to test loads of data.
-Test cases are based on different different scenario behalf of research purposes.
+Test cases are based on different scenario behalf of research purposes.
+## Findings: Inserting One Million Data took 41 minutes and 7 seconds.
+Fetching One Million Data took 1 minutes and 39 seconds.